LeoLupo1/numanalysisfinal/Multidimensional_Root_Finding.md

 This article explores multidimensional root-finding methods, providing an overview of how a few key approaches work, their unique characteristics, and the factors that make solving these problems more complex than their one-dimensional counterparts.

-All Graphics used in this Project were made in Desmos, here is a link to the project "files"
+All Graphics used in this Project were made in GIFsmos, here is a link to the project files used.

 ## Historical Significance